architectury/architectury-templates/body.md

-Architectury Templates can be used for setting your own architectury projects, for converting your existing projects to architectury projects, please refer to [Architectury Example Mod](https://github.com/architectury/architectury-example-mod) instead.
+Architectury Templates can be used for setting your own Architectury projects and converting your existing projects to Architectury projects.

 The following templates are offered in [Creative Commons Zero v1.0 Universal](https://github.com/architectury/architectury-example-mod/blob/1.17.1/LICENSE).